beginning of content

 How to get started with breastfeeding

-You may want to let your baby find their own may to your breast using their natural instincts (baby-led attachment).
+You may want to let your baby find their own way to your breast using their natural instincts.
+This is called baby-led attachment, and is when you hold your baby towards your chest, and they attach by themselves.

-Or you may choose to hold them in a position that helps your baby attach to your nipple (mother-led attachment).
+You may choose to hold them in a position that helps your baby attach to your nipple (parent-led attachment).
 There are many ways you may choose to hold your baby to feed.
+Some positions that may be comfortable during breastfeeding are to:

 1. Sit comfortably with your back and feet well supported.